m-dadej/MarSwitching.jl/README.md

 The function returns a tuple of 3 elements, respectively:
 - `y`: vector of dependent variables
 - `s_t`: vector of states
-- `X`: matrix of exogenous variables (generated from standard normal distribution)
+- `X`: matrix of exogenous variables (generated from standard normal distribution), where last variables are for TVTP

 Function `add_lags(y::Vector{Float64}, p::Int64)` adds `p` lags to the matrix of dependent variables.
 The function returns a matrix of dependent variables with `p` lags.